holakirr/snow-ui/README.md

 # SnowUI

 SnowUI is a React UI of mostly (!) "stupid" (with no state or effect, you'll have to provide it by yourself) components library implementation of [SnowUI design kit](https://snowui.byewind.com) by [ByeWind](https://byewind.com/).
-Implemented and improved by [Amtrz team](https://github.com/amtrz).
+Implemented and improved by [holakirr](https://github.com/holakirr).
 Based on TailwindCSS.
 Build your design using [it](https://www.figma.com/community/file/1301134685302006646)

 <!-- TODO: add website about this UI lib and it's documentation -->